erferguson/erferguson/README.md

 <br>

 > Note:
 > Top languages do not indicate my skill level.
-Rather it's a simple Github metric of which languages I have used the most
+Rather it's a simple Github metric of which languages I have used the most.

 <!-- https://www.youtube.com/watch?v=n6d4KHSKqGk -->
 <!-- https://github.com/anuraghazra/github-readme-stats -->